 \subsection{CC calculations}

-So far, we have calculated the elastic, inelastic scattering, breakup reaction, and fusion cross-sections for $^{17}$Ne + $^{208}$Pb system using the OM.
-In the Ref.~\cite{ovej23}, the $^{15}$O production cross section is calculated treating $\frac{5}{2}^{-}$ state [Ex = 1.764 MeV] as breakup channel using CC method.
-So, we try to to calculate again for the same system using CC method~\cite{hagi99} for comparision of analysis of Ref.~\cite{ovej23} on our OM parameters.
-We endeavored to understand how the coupling effects of the potentials generated in the OM are reintergrated within the CC framework.
-To examine the effect of breakup within CC in the CC calculation, the DPP potentials associated with each coupling were excluded from the calcuated OM potential.
-Thus, we aimed to examine the effect of breakup using CC.
-Consequently, in Eq.~(\ref{potential}) involving breakup effects, we replaced the breakup potential $U_{\textrm{br}}$ with its counterpart calculated using the CC method.
+Thus far, we have calculated the elastic scattering, inelastic scattering, breakup reaction, and fusion cross sections for the $^{17}$Ne + $^{208}$Pb system using the OM.
+In Ref.~\cite{ovej23}, the $^{15}$O production cross section was calculated by treating $\frac{5}{2}^{-}$ state [$E_{x}$ = 1.764 MeV] as the breakup channel using the CC method.
+Here, we attempt to recalculate the same system using the CC method~\cite{hagi99} for comparison with the analysis in Ref.~\cite{ovej23}.
+We examined how the coupling effects of the potentials generated in the OM were realized within the CC framework.
+To examine the effect of breakup within CC in the CC calculation, the DPP potentials associated with each coupling were excluded from the OM potential.
+Moreover, the breakup potential $U_{\textrm{br}}$ was replaced with its counterpart in the CC method.
 It is to confirm the coupling effect of the two resonance states, the $\frac{5}{2}^{-}$ and the $\frac{3}{2}^{-}$ state, in the CC framework, through the potential obtained in our extended optical model.

-First of all, we want to perform the CC calculations associated with set (A) of Table~\ref{parameters_17ne} which has no nuclear parts for inelastic, and the $\frac{5}{2}^{-}$ state [$E_{x}$ = 1.764 MeV] and $\frac{3}{2}^{-}$ state [$E_{x}$ = 2.692 MeV] are treated as the breakup interactions.
-In this calculation, $\frac{3}{2}^{-}$ state [$E_{x}$ = 2.692 MeV] are added differently with Ref.~\cite{ovej23}.
-For reference, the nuclear deformation length ($\delta_{n}$) corresponding to the $\frac{5}{2}^{-}$ and $\frac{3}{2}^{-}$ states are used $\delta_{1}$ = 2.14 and $\delta_{2}$ = 1.82, respectively.
+First, we perform the CC calculations with set (A) of Table~\ref{parameters_17ne}, which has no nuclear components for the inelastic channel, and the $\frac{5}{2}^{-}$ state [$E_{x}$ = 1.764 MeV] and $\frac{3}{2}^{-}$ state [$E_{x}$ = 2.692 MeV] are treated as the breakup interactions.
+Note that $\frac{3}{2}^{-}$ state [$E_{x}$ = 2.692 MeV] is added to the CC in Ref.~\cite{ovej23}.
+For reference, the nuclear deformation length ($\delta_{n}$) corresponding to the $\frac{5}{2}^{-}$ and $\frac{3}{2}^{-}$ states are $\delta_{1}$ = 2.14 and $\delta_{2}$ = 1.82, respectively.

-As a result, we plotted the theoretical $P_{\textrm{el}}$ ratio and angular distribution of the breakup cross-section as the dashed blue line simultaneously using set (A) parameters in Fig.~{\ref{cc_cal}}.
-Because the theoretical angular distribution of the breakup reaction cross-section is not very large, as shown in Fig.~{\ref{cc_cal}} (b), it can be seen that the theoretical $P_{\textrm{el}}$ ratios do not suppresses sufficiently to satisfy the experimental $P_{\textrm{el}}$ data.
+In Fig.~{\ref{cc_cal}}, we plotted the theoretical $P_{\textrm{el}}$ ratio and angular distribution of the breakup cross section by the set (A) parameters as the dashed blue line.
+Because the theoretical angular distribution of the breakup reaction cross section is not significantly large, as shown in Fig.~{\ref{cc_cal}} (b), the theoretical $P_{\textrm{el}}$ ratio does not sufficiently suppress the experimental $P_{\textrm{el}}$ data.